Back to Blog

 • Dedaub excels at completeness and structured static analysis.

-• Heimdall-rs leverages symbolic execution to build CFGs and reconstruct expressions into pseudocode.
+• Heimdall-rs leans on symbolic execution to rebuild CFGs and expressions.

-• EVMDecompiler.com focuses on human readability, powered by LLMs, while adding signature recovery and vulnerability detection.
+• EVMDecompiler.com chases human readability, layering in signature recovery and vuln hints.

-Decompilers are no longer just about "lifting bytecode."
-They're about bridging the gap between machine-level precision and human comprehension—and the future lies in making complex contracts as clear as their source.
+Decompilers aren't only about "lifting bytecode" anymore.
+They're about bridging the gap between machine-level precision and what a person can absorb in a few minutes.
+The next wave will make complex contracts feel as clear as the source they never published.